Astron/Astron/doc/building/linux-gnu-make.md

 ### Dependencies ###
 You will need to, of-course, clone the repository.
 After you have the repository you will need to download and build Astron's dependencies.
-See the building readme [link-to-readme] for instructions.
+See the [building readme](https://github.com/Astron/Astron/blob/build-instructions/doc/building/readme.md) for instructions.

 ### Compiling ###